popovicsandras/protractor-smartrunner/src/smartrunner/README.md

 > This feature uses protractor's `jasmineNodeOpts.grep` and `jasmineNodeOpts.invertGrep: true` in the background.
 However if you run protractor with the `-g`/`--grep` cli arguments, those cli arguments takes precedence over what you have in the exclusion file.
 > ___

-The spec exclusion file is a one level depth dictionary json, where the keys are the grep pattern to exclude, like this:
+The spec exclusion file is a one level deep json object, where the keys are the **grep** pattern to exclude, like this:

 #### Exclusion file